pamo/pamo-gatsby-netlify/blog/2021-02-24-mining-for-groad-in-berryessa-snow-mountain-national-monument/index.md

 ### reflection
-what you would do differently if you went back, most memorable parts of the ride What was unexpected/what you planned and had to change, awesome things you saw, worthwhile detours, people you met
+what you would do differently if you went back, most memorable parts of the ride What was unexpected/what you planned and had to change, awesome things you saw, worthwhile detours, people you met We saw a lot of other fire roads/double track that were at least 20% grades.
+We also saw what looked like a gondola on one side of a creek that looked like its purpose was to pull yourself across the creek.
+We saw a car that was completely demolished by all types of ammo and perhaps wildfires.